 The tax return self-employment pages should be completed with details of the business income and various business expenses.
-For information on how to work out your business profits, visit the working out profits, losses and capital allowances page in the self-employment section of this website.
+For information on how to work out your business profits, visit the Working out profits, losses and capital allowances page in the self-employment section.

 If the tax return is completed online, the online system will calculate the income tax liability.

-There is more information about Self Assessment for the self-employed in the self-employment section of this website.
+There is more information about Self Assessment for the self-employed in the self-employment section.

 There is also more information on Self Assessment for the self-employed on the GOV.UK website.

 What are the important Self Assessment deadlines and dates?